Keeping your web browser updated gives you the best online experience and helps your banking information stay private

-If you're experiencing any issues with our website, you may want to check the version of your web browser to make sure you're using the most current one.
-We recommend customers use Microsoft Edge, Google Chrome, or Mozilla Firefox, whenever possible.
+If you're experiencing any issues with our website, you may want to check the version of your web browser (following the instructions below) to make sure you're using the most current one.
+We recommend customers use the latest versions of Microsoft Edge, Google Chrome, or Mozilla Firefox, whenever possible.

 If you need assistance in selecting the best browser, please call your local Northwest Bank office.

 Microsoft encourages users to switch to Microsoft Edge for faster, safer browsing and it is recommended for Windows 10.

 Internet Explorer 11 was also included in Windows 10, but is no longer kept up to date.

 - Select Settings and more (three horizontal dots) in the upper right corner of the window

 - Select Settings near the bottom of the menu